Antioch Church in the Countryside YMCA

-Gary is currently pursuing a Doctorate of Ministry, developing a Biblical framework for understanding culture.
+Gary has completed a Doctorate of Ministry, developing a Biblical framework for understanding culture.
 “Economics is a language that is understood by our culture.
 If we can do business well, we create opportunities for the Gospel.”

 Kirk Lithander, Outreach Pastor at Fairhaven Church, enjoys recruiting, equipping and investing in potential ministry leaders through hands-on mentoring.
 His outreach isn’t just geographical, it’s multi-generational.
 Kirk is currently coming alongside Fairhaven’s “Men’s Mentoring Ministry”, bridging the generation gap through mentoring.

 Inspired by the Made to Flourish network that Kirk and Chuck Proudfit lead for the Cincinnati/Dayton Corridor, Fairhaven’s network, Fairhaven’s “Man-to-Man” ministry launched in 2018.
 The men’s ministry aligns seasoned business professionals with millennials as coaches and mentors.
 They are faithful men teaching others—a true inter-generational ministry—much as a seasoned Paul mentored a younger Timothy to preach into others.